TenjinInc/procrastinator/README.md

 Each worker creates its own log, named after the queue it is working on (eg. `log/email-worker.log`).
 The default directory is `./log/`, relative to wherever the application is running.

+Logging will not occur if `log_dir` is assigned a falsey value.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/TenjinInc/procrastinator](https://github.com/TenjinInc/procrastinator).